 LSR Enforcement Lawyer Arlington, TX

-As any knowledgeable LSR enforcement lawyer Arlington, TX residents trust will tell you, enforcement is a very technical process in which you are asking the court to make another person follow a specific order.
+As any knowledgeable LSR enforcement lawyer Arlington, TX residents trust from Brandy Austin Law Firm will tell you, enforcement is a very technical process in which you are asking the court to make another person follow a specific order.
 In family law, the majority of enforcement actions center around child support or access/possession.
 The evidence required for each case is different based on the cause of action.
 If you do not follow the rules while attempting to enforce an order you may subject yourself to having your case dismissed.
 Preparation and evidence is key in bringing a successful enforcement action.
 Limited scope representation for Enforcement is for clients who need an enforcement or are facing an enforcement.

 Potential clients have the option to choose any of the following for a tailored limited scope representation with their LSR enforcement lawyer in Arlington, TX.

-- Planning.
 Planning is key when bring an enforcement action or defending yourself from an enforcement action.
 Enforcement in a family law case is one of the few times that a person may be subjected to the possibility of jail time.
 An attorney will analyze your case and advise you of your legal rights.
 In the planning stage, procedural advice will also be given concerning the court case as well as advice given after an investigation of the facts concerning your case.
 The attorney will also obtain documents and review the correspondence and pleadings filed in your case.
 Of utmost importance is the formulation of strategy and trial tactics between the attorney and the client which takes place during the planning stage.
 The fee for the planning is hourly and the client can reserve as many hours as needed to plan for their case.

-- Drafting the Motion.
 The Motion is the pleading that gets the Enforcement process started.
 The information that is placed into a Motion is determined based on the needs and wants of the client as well as information concerning your child/children.
 Whether you need a Motion drafted or an answer to the enforcement drafted we can help.
 An attorney will obtain all the documents needed to draft the appropriate Motion for your case and will only draft the Motion after reviewing all correspondence and pleadings provided by the client.
 We make every effort to get every pleading correct on the first try however if there are revisions needed we include two free revisions.
 The fee for the drafting is a flat fee.

-- Reviewing.
 Some clients have already drafted all of their documents or have documents that need to be reviewed prior to filing or signing.
 An attorney will review all documents from the client and provide written advice after analyzing the documentation.
 The fee for the reviewing is hourly and the client can reserve as many hours as needed for the attorney to review the documents in their case.

 Yes, it is true jail time is possible if an enforcement is successful.
 What many clients do not understand is that failing to follow a court order when it comes to access/possession or paying child support is taken very seriously in Texas.
 Further, failing to appear at an enforcement hearing after you have been properly served can subject a person to a possible arrest warrant which will also land them in jail.
 Enforcement is a very serious process and must be handled with care.